-- discretization of simple hyperbolic PDE's such as the advection equation
+- you will have knowledge of discretization of simple hyperbolic PDE´s such as the advection equation

-- examination of the stability of difference equations using von Neummann stabilty analysis
+- you will be able to examine the stability of difference equations using von Neummann stability analysis

-- implicit and explicit numerical schemes and solution techniques for these
+- you will have thorough knowledge of implicit and explicit numerical schemes and solution techniques for these

-- characteristic equations and boundary conditions based on these
+- you will acquire expertise in characteristic equations and boundary conditions based on these

 Recommended previous knowledge

-The course will extend over an entire semester.
-There are usually two hours of lectures and two hours of group tuition a week but some of the weeks will be organised as self-study with guidance from the lecturer.
+Teaching extends over one semester.
+There are usually two hours of lectures and two hours of group tuition each week but some of the weeks will be organized as self-study with supervision from the lecturer.

 Language of examination